ginelledsouza/Health-Check/README.md

-# Health-Check
+# Health Check : X-ray Classification
-Classification of chest x-ray to identify whether or not a person is suffering from pneumonia
+The following repository consists of a jupyter notebook that classifies whether or not a person is suffering from penumonia.<br>